tauren/tax-scenarios-lean/docs/stories/story-6.1-date-object-refactor.md

    - Add data migration function if needed

 ### Definition of Done
-- [ ] All date properties in models are `Date` type
+- [x] All date properties in models are `Date` type
-- [ ] Date hydration layer is implemented and tested
+- [x] Date hydration layer is implemented and tested
-- [ ] Date utility service is implemented and tested
+- [x] Date utility service is implemented and tested
-- [ ] All components use the new date services
+- [x] All components use the new date services
-- [ ] Validation and error handling is in place
+- [x] Validation and error handling is in place
-- [ ] Tests pass and provide good coverage
+- [x] Tests pass and provide good coverage
-- [ ] Documentation is updated
+- [x] Documentation is updated

+### Next Steps
+1. Begin work on Story 6.2 for component updates